Blueshoe/website/content/blog/python-executables-linux-macos-windows.md

 :::

 :::globalParagraph
-In addition, [GitHub actions](https://github.com/gefyrahq/gefyra/blob/main/.github/workflows/dist-build-linux.yaml){.bs-link-blue} were created to run the PyOxidizer builds once a new version is released.
+In addition, <a href="https://github.com/gefyrahq/gefyra/blob/main/.github/workflows/dist-build-linux.yaml" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">GitHub actions</a> were created to run the PyOxidizer builds once a new version is released.
 Only Windows is missing at the moment.
 :::
 :::globalParagraph
 Although PyInstaller and Nuitka did not deliver the best startup times, the intent of this article is not to speak them ill.
 They probably shine at other aspects.